 How to Receive Victim’s Compensation From an UBER Accident

-At any moment, a person can be involved in an automobile accident.
-An injured person might not have been a passenger in the Uber car at the time of the crush.
+At any moment, a person can be involved in an auto accident.
+An injured person might not have been a passenger in an Uber car at the time of the accident.
 Instead, the victim might have been rear-ended by the driver or been injured as a bicyclist, pedestrian, or motorcyclist.
-In this case, the injured victim can still sue the Uber driver’s insurance policy.
+An injured victim can file a claim with the Uber driver’s insurance policy.
 Furthermore, an injured party can also file an Uber accident claim with Uber’s insurance policy.

 After the accident’s victim must immediately take the following steps to preserve the right to compensation:

 - Seek medical treatment